HAlejandro88/webpack-library-react/README.md

 for building the library run the flollowing command
 > yarn build

+For create link in local environment run the following command
+> yarn link

+and install in your project with next command
+> yarn link "library"

 In case you want to modify the configuration, the file that you modify is **webpack.config.js**

 ## Configurations